Author: Parul Sardana

 Punjab and Haryana High Court:

 Punjab and Haryana High Court were of the view that ‘it is the rule’ to grant bail to a juvenile.
-Thus, the nature of the offence should not be taken into consideration while deciding the application for bail for the juveniles.
+Thus, it implies that the court should not take the nature of the offence into consideration while deciding the application for bail for the juveniles.

 Delhi High Court:

-The Delhi High Court said that no application is needed for the release of the juvenile offender.
+The Delhi High Court said that juvenile offender need not file an application for the release.
 It also upheld the dictum of bail.
 Further, the court also said that it is the discretion of the board on how long they want to keep the child.

 In the case, Re Exploitation of Children in Orphanages in The State of Tamil Nadu vs The Union of India, the amicus curiae pointed out two instances in Delhi and Uttar Pradesh where children were tortured by police officials while being detained in police custody.
 A bench comprising of Justice Deepak Gupta and Aniruddha Bose declared that “no child should be kept in jail’’.
-Thus, a juvenile cannot be kept in jail, even if bail is not granted.
+Thus, the police cannot keep a juvenile in jail, even if the court does not grant bail.
 The reason being the incidents of custodial torture on children by the Police.

-As a result, the Supreme Court also declared that the JJB must see that all juveniles are granted a bail.
+As a result, the Supreme Court also declared that the JJB must see that all juveniles avail bail.

 Legal Provision of Various Acts dealing with Juveniles: